mashaped/docs/en/docs/sdk/golang/webhook.md

 ### Example of receiving incoming webhooks

-To start receiving events, you need to pass a handler function to GreenAPIWebhook.Start().
+To start receiving incoming webhooks, you need to pass a handler function to GreenAPIWebhook.Start().
 The handler function should have 1 parameter (`body map[string]interface{}`).
-When a new event is received, your handler function will be executed.
-To stop receiving events, you need to call GreenAPIWebhook.Stop().
+When an incoming webhook is received, your handler function will be executed.
+To stop receiving incoming webhooks, you need to call GreenAPIWebhook.Stop().

 Link to
 example: [main.go](https://github.com/green-api/whatsapp-api-client-golang/blob/master/examples/webhook/main.go).